ramonb621/ClickyRB/README.md

 ## Built With:
 * React - Renders images and components to DOM.
-* Javascript/JSX - Used for event handlers.
+* Javascript / JSX - Used for event handlers.
 * HTML - Houses elements where React elements and components are rendered.
 * CSS - Styles each React component.
 * Heroku - Host's live page.